berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # DONE:

+* DONE:JOE:2020-01-28: Consolidated CSS files and removed some redundant settings.

+* DONE:JOE:2020-01-28: Modified generation of save_button using container div to keep it inside the parent div were the form is rendered.

+* DONE:JOE:2020-01-28:  Update Readme file to point users to getting started guide and programmers guide.
+Also added the dental claim sample and removed text that would have been duplicated between the two other guides.
+Updated links to take people to the meta source for the samples.

+* DONE:JOE:2020-01-28: Update front portion of programmers guide to show the source code needed to create a simple form.

-* SKIP:JOE:2020-01-25 Fix Parser to properly Handle Array of Sub Objects semantic: NOTE:  See Test 5 in mforms_parse_test.html   It seems to work correctly.
+* SKIP:JOE:2020-01-25: Fix Parser to properly Handle Array of Sub Objects semantic: NOTE:  See Test 5 in mforms_parse_test.html   It seems to work correctly.
 Need a better test use case if it is really broke.

   ```yaml
     - widget: